UN Security Council reform – mission impossible?

 Russia has a veto, so that recommendation would never be made.

-America’s voice in UN affairs matters – the United States is by far the biggest contributor to the organisation’s budget (22 percent and the United States was instrumental in setting up the UN in the ashes of World War II.
+America’s voice in UN affairs matters – the United States is by far the biggest contributor to the organisation’s budget 22 per scent and the United States was instrumental in setting up the UN in the ashes of World War II.

 But how energetically Biden will pursue his stated aim of enlarging and reforming the Council is open to conjecture.